darthpedroo/TaTeTiPOOP/readme.md

 coverage report
 ```

-To generate convert the report into an html run:
+To convert the report into an html run:

 ```bash
 coverage html